mohit-cse/MyLink-Backend/README.md

 > This endpoint is for deleting the account.

 ### Doc Service
 This service is responsible for document and storage related endpoints.
 It can store and retrieve any type of file.
+All endpoints are secured by JWT token issued by user service.
 #### Doc service has following endpoints
 * `POST` /api/doc/upload
 > This endpoint is for uploading the document.